Canvas: Working with the DesignPLUS QuickStart Wizard

 • Note: for TextEdit, change the settings in Preferences to default to plain text.

-• Formatting can also be cleared after pasting content into Canvas using the erase formatting tool erase formatting icon from the rich content editorfound in the Canvas content editor toolbar.
+• Formatting can also be cleared after pasting content into Canvas using the erase formatting tool found in the Canvas content editor toolbar.
+The icon for the eraser formatting tool looks like this: erase formatting icon from the rich content editor

 Print Article